Yakaanil2006/Water_quality_Prediction-AICTE/README.md

 Features
-Data cleaning and preprocessing (handling missing values, date parsing, feature engineering) Exploratory data analysis with visualizations (bar and scatter plots) Multi-output regression using Random Forest and Linear Regression Model evaluation using R² and MSE metrics
+Data cleaning and preprocessing (handling missing values, date parsing, feature engineering) Exploratory data analysis with visualizations (bar and scatter plots) Multi-output regression using Random Forest
+Model evaluation using R² and MSE metrics
 Predicts pollutant values for a given station and year (e.g., 2024) Model saving for future use